AVSystem/developer-zone/docs/API_documentation/Guides/Make_firmware_upgrade.md

     }
     ```

-The report will be returned in the response body.
-If FOTA is successful, the response body will look like the following example:
+The Response body will contain the report.
+If FOTA is successful, the report will look similar to this example:

 ```json
 {